qasembanyissa/reading-note/class02.md

 ### to best work we should use <style>

-*You can also include CSS ruleswithin an HTML page by placing them inside a <style> element, which usually sits inside the
-<head> element of the page.
-The <style> element should use the type attribute to indicate that the styles are specified in CSS.
-The value*

 ## some point important about css
 1. CSS treats each HTML e XX lement as if it appears inside its own box and uses rules to indicate how that element should look.